Albany Fonblanque

-Albany William Fonblanque (1793 – 13 October 1872) was a celebrated English journalist, and by his own example a reformer of the journalist's profession.
+Albany William Fonblanque (1793 – 13 October 1872) was an English journalist, and by his own example a reformer of the journalist's profession.

 Family

 Fonblanque, descended from a French Huguenot family was born in London.
 His grandfather, John de Grenier Fonblanque, had been a banker naturalised in England under the name Fonblanque; his son, John Anthony Fonblanque, was Albany's father.
 Albany's mother, Frances Caroline Fitzgerald, was a granddaughter of Colonel Samuel Martin of Antigua, West Indies and niece of Samuel Martin.
 Her brother was the poet William Thomas Fitzgerald.

 Albany Fonblanque married Caroline Keane.
 They had a daughter and three sons.

 Education

 Fonblanque was sent to Tonbridge School and then to the Royal Arsenal, Woolwich, to prepare for a career in the Royal Engineers.
 However, his health fell short and his studies were suspended.
 On his recovery he studied law, with a view to being called to the bar.
 At the age of 19 (in 1812), he began writing for newspapers and soon gained attention for the boldness and liberality of his opinions and for the superiority of his style amid what Macaulay, when speaking of him, called the "rant and twaddle" of the daily and weekly press.
 While he shared in all the political struggles of this eventful period, he also studied classical and political philosophy for at least six hours a day.
 This regime led to his health breaking down again, but he continued to write regularly for newspapers and reviews and make a reasonable living.

 From 1820 to 1830, Fonblanque was employed on the staff of The Times and the Morning Chronicle, whilst contributing to the Examiner to the London Magazine and the Westminster Review.